ugtrain/ugtrain/examples/README.md

 This configures that GNU backtrace() is used instead of the reverse stack offset to detect if certain dynamic memory objects are allocated.
 This option should be used for **testing only** as GNU backtrace() is slow and unreliable.

+### [ define MacroName LineSubstitute ]

+Ugtrain has single-line macro support.
+This means that lines containing only the MacroName get replaced by the LineSubstitute during parsing.
+This is especially useful for repetitive checks.

 ## Static Memory